Chewy Rolo Cookies

 These cookies are fantastically chewy as-is, but if you want to customize them, I highly encourage it.

-stack of rolo sugar cookies
+hand holding stack of broken in half rolo cookies

-Rolo Sugar Cookies
+Rolo Sugar Cookies Recipe

 5 from 6 votes